 Chief Executive, Hilda Hayo

-Hilda has been the Chief Admiral Nurse/CEO for Dementia UK since 2013.
-She has over 35 years’ experience developing and leading dementia specialist teams and services throughout the NHS.
-Prior to joining Dementia UK, she was Director of Nursing, Quality and Professional Development at Northamptonshire Healthcare NHS Foundation Trust.
+Hilda has been the Chief Admiral Nurse and Chief Executive Officer for Dementia UK since 2013.
+A dual registered nurse she has over 38 years’ experience developing and leading dementia specialist teams and services throughout the NHS.

 Director of Fundraising and Communications, Martin Bishop